pirsch-analytics/docs/docs/advanced/events.md

 The `data-code` is the identification code for your domain.
 If you reset it, you also need to replace it in the snippet.

-The `data-exclude` attribute used in the regular `pirsch.js` can also be used for the event snippet.
+The `data-exclude` and `data-include` attributes from the regular `pirsch.js` can also be used for the event snippet.
 Please refer to the [website integration](/get-started/frontend-integration) for details.

+`pirsch-extended.js` is a lot more powerful and provides automatic tracking of [outbound link clicks](/advanced/outbound-links) and [file downloads](/advanced/file-downloads).
+It also allows you to track events using HTML attributes and CSS class names.
+Please refer to the examples below to decide which one to use.

 ::: info
-The snippet **can't** be used as a replacement for the regular `pirsch.js`, which needs to be added to send page views. `pirsch-events.js` can only be used to send events programmatically.
+`pirsch-events.js` **can't** be used as a replacement for the regular `pirsch.js`.
+It can only be used to send events programmatically. `pirsch.js` is still required to send page views.
+However, `pirsch-extended.js` provides all features, so you can use it to replace the other scripts.
 :::

 ### Example 1